uwe-koeckemann/uwe-koeckemann.github.io/docs/02-full-example/index.md

 diagonal.
 This can be slightly simplified, if we use one variable for each column of the board with one possible value for each row.

-With these ideas in mind, let's create an AIDDL representation for 4-queens.
+With these ideas in mind, let's create an AIDDL representation for a 4-queens problem.

 ## AIDDL Module Header